malan88/vimwiki/reviews/journal.md

 listed below.
 All excellent.
 (I picked _Mishima_ because I’d seen it years ago at a Philosophy grad student’s house and wanted to watch it again.)
 From there I purchases Kubrick’s _Barry Lyndon_ because I saw some interesting discussions of it’s cinematography on Youtube.
-Then _Solaris_ because--you know, at this point, I don’t know how I pick out movies.
+Then _Solaris_ because—you know, at this point, I don’t know how I pick out movies.
 But I’m right now ordering what I’m most itching to watch.
 I have especially been seeking out Criterion Collection worthy movies.
 Over the past several weeks I have watched (not in actual order, except